yulya3102/agda-asm/paper/Primer.md

 In GOT section for
 every extern function $f$ variable $got.f$ is created in static memory.
 This section should be filled in runtime by dynamic loader.
-After the runtime linking GOT elements should contain the addresses of corresponding symbols which were loaded by dynamic loader.
+After the runtime linking, GOT elements should contain the addresses of corresponding symbols which were loaded by dynamic loader.
 }
 \iftoggle{russian-draft}{